gabkhazak/Project-1/README.md

   - Playbook Files: filebeat-playbook.yml, metricbeat-playbook.yml , dvwa.yml, and install-elk.yml
   - filebeat-playbook.yml and metricbeat-playbook.yml are in /etc/ansible/roles directory and dvwa.yml, and install-elk.yml are in /etc/ansible directory
   - Configuration files (filebeat-config.yml and metricbeat-config.yml) are copied to Web-1 and Web-2 Virtual machine's in /etc/filebeat directory (called         filebeat.reference.yml) and /etc/metricbeat directory (called metricbeat.reference.yml)
 - Which file do you update to make Ansible run the playbook on a specific machine?
-The hosts file using the specific IP address of the Virtual Machine in /etc/ansible/hosts
+    - The hosts file using the specific IP address of the Virtual Machine in /etc/ansible/hosts directory (as seen below two groups should be outlined [webservers] and [elk]
 - How do I specify which machine to install the ELK server on versus which to install Filebeat on?
-Update the hosts file in /etc/ansible/hosts Add the private IP of the ELK virtual machine which is 10.1.0.4 in the [elk] group under the [webservers] group which will install the ELK server and the other group [webservers] which has the IP addresses of Web-1 10.0.0.5 and Web-2 10.0.0.6 which included the IP addresses of the Virtual Machines which will Install Filebeat and Metricbeat.
+    - Update the hosts file in /etc/ansible/hosts Add the private IP of the ELK virtual machine which is 10.1.0.4 in the [elk] group under the [webservers] group which will install the ELK server and the other group [webservers] which has the IP addresses of Web-1 10.0.0.5 and Web-2 10.0.0.6 which included the IP addresses of the Virtual Machines which will Install Filebeat and Metricbeat.
  -[webservers]
 10.0.0.5 ansible_python_interpreter=/usr/bin/python3
 10.0.0.6 ansible_python_interpreter=/usr/bin/python3